pyeve/cerberus/README.rst

 Versioning & Interpreter support
 --------------------------------

-The Cerberus `1.x` versions can be used with Python 2 while version `2.0` and later rely on Python 3 features.

 Starting with Cerberus 1.2, it is maintained according to `semantic versioning`_.
 So, a major release sheds off the old and defines a space for the new, minor releases ship further new features and improvements